 - Your wishes, as expressed through your current will, have changed.

-When you have questions regarding wills and trusts, the attorneys at Altman & Associates have the answers.
-We have helped clients throughout Maryland create wills and trusts for more than 15 years, and have the skills and compassion to help you successfully plan for the future.
-We have convenient office locations in Columbia and Rockville.
-Contact us by phone at (301) 468-3220 or to schedule a consultation.
+If you have questions regarding the creation or modification of wills and/or trusts, please call us to discuss your options.
+We have been helping clients with wills and trusts for more than 20 years, and have the skills and compassion to help you successfully plan for the future.
+We have convenient office locations in Columbia, Rockville, D.C. and Northern Virginia.
+To schedule a consultation, call us (301) 468-3220.